roman-tremmel/ggfastman/README.md

 ```{r}
 FASTGWASMAN::manhattan(cad_gwas, build='hg18', speed = "fast")
 ```
 Zooooom, that was fast, right?
 How does it work?
 For the explanation I want to refer to the `scattermore` package.
-Only so much, the speed is reached with some C code and rasterization.
+Only so much, the speed is reached with some C code, rasterization and some magic.

 Of course you can increase the point size and the resolution by loosing some of the speed.